 Well, add 25% to $5,500 (the original DIY cost to build) and get your new building budget of $6,875.
 Don’t forget that you’ll need a composting toilet for roughly $2,000.

-4. Mini House Plans Nancy
+4. Two-Story Tiny House Plans with Cost to Build – Nancy

 Of course, there are things that can improve the proposed concept of this two-story tiny house.
 If you like the general idea, contact the designer and give him your feedback.

 Get these small house plans with an estimated cost of building around $27, 300)

 This compact one-story tiny house plan “Mila” is designed for two.
 It may serve as a perfect country house plan for seniors with reasonable DIY building costs.